The gratitude trap

 The difference between appreciation and dying inside

 Midlife isn't a crisis.
 It's a clearance sale.
-Everything must go: your outdated narratives, inherited expectations, the personality traits you kept for other people.
+Everything must go.
+Your outdated narratives, inherited expectations and the personality traits you kept for other people.
+It's the moment your soul taps you on the shoulder and asks: When did you just stop listening?

 Appreciation says: I see the good in what I have, and I'm allowed to grow beyond it.